jhoodsmith/simple_log_counter/README.md

 ### Extension

-The original problem only required that each record of the log file follow simple, 2-field format, comprising page and visitor IP address.
+The original problem only required records of the log file follow a simple, 2-field format, comprising page and visitor IP address.
 This is unrealistic!
 Examples of real log files include IIS (Internet Information Service):
 ```